voilajsx/voila/docs/planning/welcome/welcome-technical-specification-v1.md

 ### Feature Implementation Order
 **⚠️ CRITICAL: Implement ONE feature at a time in this order:**

-1. **status** (Priority: High, Complexity: Low)
+1. **hello** (Priority: High, Complexity: Low)
-   - Simple health check endpoint
+   - Basic hello world endpoint
-   - Establishes basic patterns and structure
-   - Foundation for understanding Voila patterns
+   - Foundation for understanding application patterns
+   - Simplest implementation to start

-2. **greeting** (Priority: High, Complexity: Medium)
+2. **greet** (Priority: High, Complexity: Medium)
+   - Personalized greeting with parameter handling
-   - Core greeting functionality with validation
+   - Builds on hello patterns with input validation

-   - Implements business logic and error handling
-   - Demonstrates complete feature implementation
+3. **status** (Priority: Medium, Complexity: Low)
+   - Health check endpoint
+   - Standard monitoring functionality

 ### Per-Feature Definition of Done
 Each feature is complete when: